imagej/imagej.github.io/_pages/discuss/index.md

 | [Stack Overflow](https://stackoverflow.com/questions/tagged/imagej) | Some people like to post about ImageJ on Stack Overflow, a programming Q&amp;A site.                 |
 | [Reddit](https://www.reddit.com/r/ImageJ/)                          | Some people like to post about ImageJ on Reddit, a community bulletin board.                         |

-# Troubleshooting

-If you encounter problems, check the [Troubleshooting](/learn/troubleshooting) page.

 # Reporting bugs

 If you have found a bug, you can help the project by [reporting it](/discuss/bugs).
+But before reporting, check the [Troubleshooting](/learn/troubleshooting) page.